Create your first Docker container : A Beginner’s guide

 Once we have completed work on container, we can exit out of the container by typing,

-This was our tutorial on installing docker RHEL/CentOS 7.
+This was our tutorial on install & create docker container on RHEL/CentOS 7.
 In our future tutorials, we will discuss docker in bit more detail.
 That’s it for now, please leave your questions & comments on the comment box below.